 - Cart abandonment emails have a 34% open rate and a 9% click-through rate during the holiday.
 (Sleeknote)

 Black Friday is very important for eCommerce as consumers favor online holiday shopping more than in-store purchases.
 Thus, the need for a Black Friday email strategy that will target your audience with the right incentive is of paramount importance.
 To help you out, below, we’ll see some of the best tactics you can use to nail your Black Friday marketing.

 For more detailed stats about the holiday, make sure to check our Black Friday marketing stats.

 Now let’s see the essential steps you need to structure the perfect holiday plan for your business!

 1. Plan Your Black Friday Email Schedule

-To make things work, you can divide the holiday into three mailing periods: pre-Black Friday, Black Friday day, and post-Black Friday (Black Friday weekend).
+To make things work, divide the holiday into three mailing periods: pre-Black Friday, Black Friday day, and post-Black Friday (Black Friday weekend).
 Then you will know what messages to create for your audience and add all the details to your email marketing calendar!

 Black Friday Day

 Your Black Friday day emails need to be clever, intriguing, and valuable —we’ll see how to nail your design later on!
 To ensure that your email list will interact with your campaigns, you need to send it at the right time.